HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens

 \subsection{Co-Generation Cases \& Failure Mode Analysis}

-Fugure \ref{afig:cases}.A presents some excellent sequence-structure co-generation cases produced by \ourname{}.
-The selected samples, with lengths of 100-500, exhibit a high degree of foldability (\texttt{pLDDT} $> 90$) and self-consistency (\texttt{scRMSD} $< 1.0$, \texttt{scTM} $> 0.9$).
+Fugure \ref{afig:cases}.A presents some excellent protein sequence-structure co-generation cases produced by \ourname{}.
+The selected examples, with lengths of 100-500, exhibit a high degree of foldability (\texttt{pLDDT} $> 90$) and self-consistency (\texttt{scRMSD} $< 1.0$, \texttt{scTM} $> 0.9$).
 Meanwhile, although our model was trained primarily on proteins shorter than 512 residues, we can still find certain good cases for larger proteins with 600/700 residues.

 Additionally, we analyze a representative failure case, visualized in Figure \ref{afig:cases}.B.
 In this example, ESMFold reports a relatively high global folding confidence (mean pLDDT $= 74.609$).
 However, a closer inspection of per-residue pLDDT scores reveals a short coil segment that connects an alpha-helix to the rest of the structure with markedly lower confidence ($50 < \text{pLDDT} < 70$), indicating uncertainty in the helix’s precise orientation.
 We posit two plausible explanations: either the sequence generated by \ourname{} is suboptimal, or the region corresponds to a genuine disordered segment.
 Visualization of the protein structure alignment further shows that the alpha-helix is oriented in markedly different directions in the co-generated and ESMFold-predicted structures, leading to a poor RMSD score.
 Moreover, the alpha-helix in the co-generated structure exhibits unphysical distortions, suggesting low structural rationality.
 We posit that the corresponding continuous structure tokens remain noisy.
 Overall, we identify two common error patterns: 1) the structure orientation is misjudged when encountering unreasonable sequence fragments or disordered regions; 2) certain structural fragments collapse when the quality of their corresponding generated tokens is relatively low.